AndyObtiva/glimmer-dsl-web/README.md

 ![setup is working](/images/glimmer-dsl-web-setup-example-working.png)

 If you run into any issues in setup, refer to the [Sample Glimmer DSL for Web Rails 7 App](https://github.com/AndyObtiva/sample-glimmer-dsl-web-rails7-app) project (in case I forgot to include some setup steps by mistake).
-It is also hosted online (proving that it works): https://sample-glimmer-dsl-web-rails7.herokuapp.com/

 Otherwise, if you still cannot setup successfully (even with the help of the sample project, or if the sample project stops working), please do not hesitate to report an [Issue request](https://github.com/AndyObtiva/glimmer-dsl-web/issues) or fix and submit a [Pull Request](https://github.com/AndyObtiva/glimmer-dsl-web/pulls).

 ### Rails 6

-**UPCOMING (NOT RELEASED YET)**

-DO NOT USE THESE SETUP INSTRUCTIONS YET AS THEY WERE COPIED FROM GLIMMER DSL FOR OPAL, BUT WILL BE UPDATED ONCE VERSION 0.0.1 IS RELEASED!

 Please follow the following steps to setup.